 CBSE Class 6 Maths Notes Chapter 2 Whole Numbers

-Whole numbers are the set natural numbers including with zero.
+School Connect Online helps students in delivering detailed notes on CBSE Class 6 Maths Chapter 2 Whole numbers.
+Whole numbers are the set natural numbers including zero.
 0 is the smallest whole number.
-Whole numbers are 0, 1, 2, 3, ……… All-natural numbers are whole numbers, but all whole numbers are not natural numbers
+The whole numbers include 0, 1, 2, 3, ……… All natural numbers are whole numbers, but all whole numbers are not natural numbers

 The different topics covered in CBSE Class 6 Mathematics Chapter 2 are tabulated below: